-131 Queen Street is a 13-storey Class A, mixed use development, comprising of approximately 312,000 square feet of office space leased to the Federal Government (PSPC), 17,000 square feet of street front retail, 36 furnished residential suites and underground garage.
-The building has a stepped back design with a 4-storey heritage elevation on Sparks Street rising to 13 storeys on Queen Street.
+131 Queen Street is a 13-storey Class A, mixed use development, comprising an office building leased to the Federal Government (PSPC), some street front retail, 36 furnished residential suites and underground garage.
+The building was developed in 2016 and has a stepped back design with a four-storey heritage elevation on Sparks Street rising to 13 storeys on Queen Street.
 The apartments are located in the four-level Sparks Street location.
-The building is located in the downtown core in very close proximity to Parliament Hill and a new LRT station.
+The building is located in the downtown core in very close proximity to Parliament Hill and a LRT station.
 The property is subject to a land lease with the NCC.